mediafly/extensions-documentation/extensions.md

 Extensions can link to other items within the hierarchy.
 For example, if a user has access to one Extension and three other items (video, audio, documents, presentations, even other Extensions), the Extension can link directly to those items.

-Extensions can invoke capabilities provided by the app such as Search and Collections as well.

 ----------

 Building Extensions